 There is a year-round risk of malaria throughout Rwanda and travellers are advised to take a course of prophylactics.
-A yellow fever certificate is required by all visitors and inoculation is also recommended.
-Hepatitis A and Meningococcus vaccinations are also recommended, as well as a polio booster for those who have not had one as an adult.
-Cholera outbreaks are not uncommon.
+A yellow fever certificate is required by all visitors over the age of one, and inoculation is also recommended for travellers who will be staying for a long time, or will be heavily exposed to mosquitoes.
+A hepatitis A vaccination is also recommended, as well as a polio booster for those who have not had one as an adult.
 Bottled drinking water is available in all towns.
 Medical facilities are limited and medical supplies may be unavailable, although hospitals are located in all major towns.
 Comprehensive medical insurance is advised.

 Crime levels are relatively low in Rwanda, although tourists should be alert to bag snatching and incidents of petty theft.
 Travel to the border areas with Burundi and the DRC is not advised.
 Trips to see the gorillas in the Volcanoes National Park should only be undertaken as part of a guided trek.
-Rwanda is considered a low threat for terrorism, however there are reports of random grenade attacks as recently as March 2012 and travellers should be vigilant at bus stops and other public areas.
+Rwanda is considered a low threat for terrorism, though there are reports of random grenade attacks and travellers should be vigilant at bus stops and other public areas.
 The roads in major towns are good, however travel after dark is not advisable; landslides are common during the rainy season (late spring to early autumn).

 Photography of government buildings is prohibited in Rwanda.
 Plastic bags have been banned for environmental reasons and will be confiscated on arrival at the airport.
 It is considered impolite to ask someone about their ethnic origin.